Skip section navigation

 At Buffalo Hospital, you'll find state-of-the-art facilities, personalized care in private rooms and services that are continuously being expanded.
 We routinely are recognized for quality, safe care and outstanding patient outcomes.
 Employees overwhelming say they are proud to work at Buffalo Hospital and would refer their loved ones here for care.

 Buffalo Hospital is a part of Allina Health, a family of hospitals, clinics and care services in Minnesota and Western Wisconsin.
-The Buffalo Hospital campus includes Allina Medical Clinic – Buffalo and Buffalo Clinic.
+The Buffalo Hospital campus includes Allina Health Clinic – Buffalo and Buffalo Clinic.

 Buffalo Hospital is committed to transparency and to meeting the needs and expectations of our patients.
 Sharing performance results empowers patients, staff, leaders and stakeholders to make informed health care choices.
 The 2011 Buffalo Hospital Quality & Safety Annual Report reflects the enormous effort that goes into measurement and serves as a means of conveying the organizations accomplishments in key areas.

 John J. Catlin, MD opened a medical practice in three rooms above the old Buffalo Hardware building in downtown Buffalo.